 “I plan to use it to share land cover maps,” he noted.

 Anastasia Wahome of SERVIR-E&SA said the event allowed her “to engage with hub counterparts, share and learn more from them, and learn about new products and technologies from hub participants and invited vendors.”
 She commented that she learned of new products and platforms such as Tethys (through a related NASA Applied Sciences Team project at BYU), Docker, and the edX online learning platform, and now has plans to explore them further for possible SERVIR-E&SA use.
 She also noted that discussions of hub infrastructure were timely.

 “Sharing of knowledge between hubs and looking more in-depth at hub capacities (computing and infrastructure) gave a better insight into how hubs look at issues in this area given the different geographic locations.”

 Hari Krishna Dhonju of SERVIR-Himalaya called the exchange “an exciting and encouraging event which helped us to extend our global family.”

-SERVIR-West Africa is located at the Agrimeteorology, Hydrology and Meteorology (AGRHYMET) Regional Center in Niamey, Niger.
+SERVIR-West Africa is located at the Agrometeorology, Hydrology and Meteorology (AGRHYMET) Regional Center in Niamey, Niger.
 SERVIR-Eastern & Southern Africa is located at the Regional Centre for Mapping of Resources for Development (RCMRD) in Nairobi, Kenya.
 SERVIR-Himalaya is located at the International Centre for Integrated Mountain Development (ICIMOD) based in Kathmandu, Nepal.
 SERVIR-Mekong is located at the Asian Disaster Preparedness Center (ADPC) in Bangkok, Thailand.